We are no longer accepting applications for the Orthodontic program.

-This 24-month NYU Lutheran Dental Medicine’s Orthodontics and Orthopedics (O&DO) program is a hospital-based training program.
+This 24-month NYU Langone Dental Medicine, Orthodontics and Dentofacial Orthopedics program is a hospital-based training program.
 Upon successful completion of all requirements, the resident is awarded a Certificate in Orthodontics and Dentofacial Orthopedics and meets the advanced education requirements of the ADA/CODA and is eligible to take the American Board of Orthodontics specialty board examination.

 To see a list of available locations for Orthodontics, please click HERE

 - Modern clinical facilities